June 1, 2020

 - To address the growing concerns about being in large groups, we are reducing our volunteer opportunities to the absolute, mission-critical shifts.

 - All volunteers will have access to gloves, aprons, and hand-sanitizers.

 - If any volunteer is feeling unwell, we ask that they please cancel and reschedule their service for another time.

-The San Fernando Valley Rescue Mission has been responding to disasters and local emergencies for many years.
+The Rescue Mission Alliance San Fernando Valley has been responding to disasters and local emergencies for many years.
 We are prepared to assist as needed in coordination with other community-based organizations, faith-based organizations, and government agencies.

 As always, the work that we do feeding and sheltering the needy in our community is enabled by the generosity of caring individuals like you.
-If you are able to give a special gift to help the San Fernando Valley Rescue Mission meet this challenge, you can donate online.
+If you are able to give a special gift to help the Rescue Mission Alliance San Fernando Valley meet this challenge, you can donate online.